RowDaBoat/keep-engine/doc/dialogue-graphs.md

 ## Callbacks on Lines

-Dialogues can run callbacks when a line is shown:
+Dialogues can execute callbacks when a line is shown:

 ```kotlin
 val introduction = dialogues(